-Ahh the trusty case study.
+Ahh, the trusty case study.
 Often lauded, rarely mastered.
-You’d be hard pressed to find a marketer who doesn’t acknowledge their importance - and it’s one of the few tactics that effortlessly traverse the full range of B2B sectors.
+You’d be hard-pressed to find a marketer who doesn’t acknowledge their importance - and it’s one of the few tactics that effortlessly traverse the full range of B2B sectors.

 Suffice to say, all B2B organizations must give their prospects assurance that they’ve been there, done that and got the t-shirt in a business like theirs.
 Case studies are awesome for that.
-A customer story that’s been well put together can obviously give much needed comfort that it’s a path well trodden, but interestingly through an ABM lens, you can also get an alternative viewpoint on showing you’ve done this kind of thing for an organization like theirs before.
+A customer story that’s been well put together can obviously give much-needed comfort that it’s a path well-trodden, but interestingly through an ABM lens, you can also get an alternative viewpoint on showing you’ve done this kind of thing for an organization like theirs before.

-You see, the style of case study that will resonate will vary greatly depending on the account.
+You see, the style of a case study that will resonate will vary greatly depending on the account.
 There are loads of variables to consider depending on what type of business you are, and the target account is.
 They’re certainly going to want case studies that are:

 This is about fully integrating ABM into the customer reference program.
-As a result, when you set about interviewing a customer for a new one, it’s fully strategic and aligned with the accounts you’re looking to bring onboard.
+As a result, when you set about interviewing a customer for a new one, it’s fully strategic and aligned with the accounts you’re looking to bring on board.